dxpr/lightning_dxpr/README.md

 ## Authentication

-- To access `dxpr/dxpr_builder` packages, you need to subscribe to get access token.
+- To access `dxpr/dxpr_builder` packages, you need to to have an active subscription at DXPR.com.
+You can find your token here: https://app.sooperthemes.com/download/all#composer.
+This token is unique to your DXPR.com account and should be kept secret, like a password.

 - Configure the access token: